-- Understand the importance of a mission statement
+- identify key ideas of a mission statement

-- Understand grant styles, grant types, and grant strategy
+- distinguish grant styles, grant types, and grant strategy

-- Understand the questions to ask when reviewing a grant application
+- determine the questions to ask when reviewing a grant application

-- Prepare, organize, and execute site visits to youth serving nonprofits that applied for grants and were selected as finalists by the class
+- prepare, organize, and carry out site visits to youth serving nonprofits that applied for grants and were selected as finalists by the class

-- Vote on which grant requests should be funded
+- make responsible decisions on which grant requests should be funded

-A grant application form developed for nonprofits to apply for grants from your class.
-If you are working with your local community foundation, it will likely have a standard form that can be adapted by you or your class.
+- A grant application form developed for nonprofits to apply for grants from your group.
+If you are working with your local community foundation, it will likely have a standard form that can be adapted by you or your youth.

-A grant review student feedback form (in Word or a Google document) that can be used to gather and share students’ thoughts as they review applications.
+- A grant review youth feedback form (in Word or a Google document) that can be used to gather and share participants’ thoughts as they review applications.

 Each year prior to the start of the semester, the grant opportunity is shared through different media outlets in the community to encourage local youth serving organizations to apply (KCD typically receives 30-40 applications).
 Information about how to apply (including access to the grant application) is shared.
 If you are working with your local Community Foundation, the grant opportunity may be shared with the community through it.

-Start early in the semester, take an example application and review it together as a class.
+Early in the grant cycle, give youth an example application and review it together as a group.
 Go through the types of questions that are important to ask when reviewing grant applications.

-Have students complete a Motivation Style for Learning survey.
-This will provide information on each student as you prepare to separate them into groups; use the survey results in order to get a mixture of thoughts and opinions in the groups.
+Have youth complete a Motivation Style for Learning survey.
+This will provide information on each participant as you prepare to separate them into groups; use the survey results in order to get a mixture of thoughts and opinions in the groups.

-Split the class into groups to review grant applications, paying attention to mixing students’ personality types in each group.
+Split the overall group into teams to review grant applications, paying attention to diversity in each group.

-Now you are ready for student groups to research and review grant applications and to present their findings to the class.
-This will take place over the course of several classes.
+Now you are ready for groups to research and review grant applications and to present their findings to the class.
+This will take place over the course of several meetings.

-Select a student to be responsible for communication with the youth serving organizations, including contacting the finalists and sending rejection letters to those that were not selected after the class reviews and votes on grant applications.
-(At KCD, these responsibilities fall on the Artemis Fund’s Vice Chair).
+Select a participant to be responsible for communication with the youth serving organizations, including contacting the finalists and sending rejection letters to those that were not selected after the group reviews and votes on grant applications.